 The Asylum Service gives priority to the examination of asylum applications in two cases: cases that are likely to be unfounded because of the country of origin of the applicant and countries that are going through a political or humanitarian crisis and are likely to be well-founded.
 In the first case, the Asylum Service aims to examine asylum applications from countries such as Georgia, India, Bangladesh, Sri Lanka, Pakistan, Philippines and Vietnam soon after they have been submitted.
 However, due to the backlog this is not always possible.
-The procedure followed is the regular procedure, and all formalities that apply to the regular procedure, will apply to these cases, including interpretation, deadlines, appeals, and legal representation.
-In late 2019, accelerated procedures were piloted for the first time for a specific nationality: Georgians nationals.
-In 2020 it was expected that the accelerated procedures would have been utilised widely however this was not the case.
+In 2021, asylum applications from other countries were also prioritised such as applicants from Nigeria, Democratic Republic of Congo and Cameroon.

-In cases of asylum seekers from countries that are going through a political or humanitarian crisis, the examinations of their asylum applications are usually put on hold initially until the authorities decide the policy that will be followed in these cases.
+In cases of asylum seekers from countries that are going through a political or humanitarian crisis, the examinations of their asylum applications are usually put on hold until the authorities decide the policy that will be followed in these cases.
 Examples of this occurred in the past with Iraqi and Syrian asylum seekers.
 In both instances, the examination of the asylum applications was on hold for approximately two years, but once examinations resumed, priority was given to these cases.

-Information provided by EASO, 13 February 2019.
+Information provided by EUAA, 28 February 2022.

 Information based on cases represented by the Cyprus Refugee Council.